Yagi–Uda antenna: Origins

 The antenna was invented by Shintaro Uda of Tohoku Imperial University, Japan, in 1926, with a lesser role played by Hidetsugu Yagi.

-However, the name Yagi has become more familiar, while the name of Uda, who applied the idea in practice or established the conception through experiment, is often omitted.
+However, the name Yagi has become more familiar, while the name of Uda, who, through experiment, developed and put into practice Yagi's initially vague conception, is often omitted.
 This appears to have been due to the fact that Yagi based his work on Uda's pre-announcement and developed the principle of the absorption phenomenon Yagi had announced earlier.
 Yagi filed a patent application in Japan on the new idea, without Uda's name in it, and later transferred the patent to the Marconi Company in the UK.
 Incidentally, in the US, the patent was transferred to RCA Corporation.

 Yagi antennas were first widely used during World War II in radar systems by Japan, Germany, the United Kingdom, and the United States.
 After the war, they saw extensive development as home television antennas.